harshada137/Python/Control_Flow/Readme.md

-📘 Python Control Flow & Looping
+🐍 Python Control Flow & Looping

+> This repository focuses on understanding how Python controls the flow of a program using decision-making and repetition.

+📚 Topics Covered

+Conditional Statements – if, if-else, elif

+Nested Conditions – Multi-level decision logic

+Loops – for and while

+Loop Control Statements – break, continue, pass

+range() Function – Generating sequences for iteration

+🎯 Purpose

+These concepts are essential for writing logical, efficient, and structured Python programs.

+By mastering them, you’ll be able to control how your code thinks and flows.

 ---

-Welcome to the world of decision-making and repetition in Python 🚀

-This repository is dedicated to mastering how Python controls the flow of execution in a program.
-Understanding these concepts is essential for writing logical, efficient, and real-world applications.

-Inside this section, you’ll explore:

-*  Conditional Statements — `if`, `if-else`, and `elif`
-*  Nested Conditions — Handling multi-level decision logic
-*  Loops — `for` and `while` for executing repetitive tasks
-*  Loop Control Statements — `break`, `continue`, and `pass`
-*  `range()` Function — Generating sequences for iteration

-  ---

-These concepts form the backbone of problem-solving in programming.
-Once you master them, you’ll be able to design smarter logic, automate tasks, and build structured programs with clarity and confidence 💡

-By the end of this repository, you won’t just write Python code — you’ll control how it thinks and flows ✨🐍
+🐍 Happy Coding!